 The average life expectancy of a solidly maintained vehicle is about eight years or 150,000 miles, according to Consumer Reports.
-Take that figure into consideration when Honda announced it found an owner that crossed the millionth-mile marker on his odometer with his 21-year-old Honda Accord.
+Take that figure into consideration when Honda announced it found an owner that crossed the million mile marker on his odometer with his 21-year-old Honda Accord.

-For his efforts, Honda gave LoCicero a brand-new 2012 Honda Accord and even threw him a ticker-tape parade in his honor.
+For his efforts, Honda gave LoCicero a brand-new 2012 Honda Accord and even threw him a ticker-tape parade in honor of his million mile achievement.

-Of course, if you were as religiously devoted to your car as Joe is, you could probably make yours last just as long.
-Still, we’re interested in knowing how he avoided getting any rust on his 1990 Accord — body rust was a common problem for Hondas of this vintage.
+Of course, if you were as religiously devoted to your car as Joe is, you could probably make your Honda last just as long and rack up some serious mileage.
+Still, we’re interested in knowing how he avoided getting any rust on his 1990 Accord during its million-mile run — body rust was a common problem for Hondas of this vintage.